-- 46. It is important that the strategy's long-term aspirational vision is accompanied by a clear target for what we want to achieve over the next decade.
-An effective target focusses efforts and it makes it clear what success looks like. - 47.
+- 45. It is important that the strategy's long-term aspirational vision is accompanied by a clear target for what we want to achieve over the next decade.
+An effective target focusses efforts and it makes it clear what success looks like. - 46.
 The consultation document proposes a target of a 40 percent reduction in deaths and serious injuries by 2030 (from 2018 levels).
 This would equate to reducing road deaths from 377 in 2018 to 226 in 2029 and serious injuries from about 2800 in 2018 to 1700 in 2029.
-Initial analysis suggests that this target is bold but achievable, and will require significant investment and leadership. - 48.
+Initial analysis suggests that this target is bold but achievable. - 47.
 Other Vision Zero jurisdictions have typically aimed for reductions of between 40 percent and 60 percent in every 10-year period.
-Progress towards these targets have varied considerably between jurisdictions, with some, such as Sweden and Norway, achieving substantial reductions in deaths and serious injuries, while others, such as the Netherlands, look unlikely to hit their current targets. - 49.
+Progress towards these targets have varied considerably between jurisdictions, with some, such as Sweden and Norway, achieving substantial reductions in deaths and serious injuries, while others, such as the Netherlands, look unlikely to hit their current targets. - 48.
 Steady progress towards this target would mean approximately 750 fewer people would be killed and 5,600 fewer would be seriously injured on our roads over the next ten years, compared to current levels of harm.
 Doing so would reduce the total social cost of road crashes on New Zealanders by approximately \$9.6 billion.
-It would also have a significant impact on the long-term costs to ACC of road crashes. - 50.
-The target I am proposing has been informed by modelling, focussed on the highest value initiatives that international evidence suggests will have the greatest impact on reducing deaths and serious injuries.
+It would also have a significant impact on the long-term costs to ACC of road crashes. - 49.
+The target I am proposing has been informed by modelling.
+The modelling is based on robust international evidence on the effectiveness of key interventions.
 A number of actions in the action plan have also informed the modelling.
-It also allows some flexibility for mode shift resulting from Government investment in public transport and rail infrastructure, and also allows for potential technologies that might develop over the next 10 years. - 51.
-Modelling suggests that just over half the target could be achieved through a combination of infrastructure improvements (such as median barriers and intersection treatments), targeted speed limit changes in urban areas and on the highest risk parts of the network, and increased levels of enforcement (both by safety cameras and by police officers).
-These changes will require increasing our investment in road safety over the next decade.
+It also allows some flexibility for potential mode shift resulting from Government investment in public transport and rail infrastructure, and also allows for potential technologies that might develop over the next 10 years.